We’re open again

 NHS dentists now follow guidelines issued by the National Institute for Health and Clinical Excellence (NICE) on how often patients need to see their dentist according to their oral health needs.

 It is no longer the norm for NHS patients to have two NHS check-ups each year if you do not need them.
 The Department of Health wishes NHS resources to be allocated to those who need them most.

 You can, of course, visit your dentist privately if you prefer to talk to your them more regularly about your oral health needs, have a regular hygiene visit, or would like reassurance that all is well.

 Courses of treatment

-Courses of treatment which have more than two months between them will be closed.
-If you are unable to return to the Dental Centre for treatment, you will be required to pay the whole band charge when you return.
+We will close all courses of treatment which have more than two months between them.
+If you’re unable to return to the Dental Centre for treatment, you’ll need to pay the whole band charge when you return.

-The 2 month rule is set by the NHS and our practice has no control over this.
-We have no idea when any routine NHS or private dental services will be up and running again.
+The two-month rule is set by the NHS and our practice has no control over this.
+We have no idea when any routine NHS or private dental services will be running again.

-Unfortunately this will affect a large number of patients at the Dental Centre who have had treatment appointments cancelled due to the current COVID- 19 restrictions that have been put in place.
+Unfortunately this will affect a large number of patients at the Dental Centre who have had treatment appointments cancelled due to the current COVID- 19 restrictions.

 If you have any questions regarding this while these restrictions are in place, please contact us by phone or email for advice.